Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There are 5 eBay store subscription plans and these are as follows:

-Paying on an annual basis for an eBay store subscription brings a sharp reduction in most of these fees, reducing the monthly cost as follows:
+Paying on an annual basis for an eBay store subscription brings a sharp reduction in most of these fees, lowering your monthly cost as follows:

 The key differences between the eBay subscriptions plans are: